ayomideolatunji-data/data-analysis-portfolio/Netflix-SQL-Analysis/README.md

 # Netflix SQL Analysis

-## Project Overview
+## Overview
-This project explores a Netflix dataset using MySQL to answer business questions through SQL queries.
+SQL analysis of the Netflix dataset using MySQL.
+This project explores content trends, top countries, directors, cast members and more.

-## Skills Used
+## Tools Used
-- MySQL
+- MySQL Workbench
-- Joins
+- draw.io (ER Diagram)
-- Aggregate Functions
-- GROUP BY
-- ORDER BY
-- CASE Statements

-## Dataset
-Netflix Movies and TV Shows Dataset

-## Business Questions
+## Questions Answered
-1. Which countries have the most Netflix titles?
+1. Which countries produce the most Netflix content?
-2. Which directors have produced the most content?
-3. What are the most common genres?
-4. How many Movies vs TV Shows are available?
+2. How many Movies vs TV Shows are on Netflix?
-5. Which ratings appear most frequently?
+3. Who are the top directors on Netflix?
+4. How has Netflix content grown over the years?
+5. Who are the most featured cast members?

+## Files
+- `queries/` — SQL query files
+- `screenshots/` — Query result screenshots